 Secure Socket Layer - Transport Layer Security (SSL-TLS) technology is an important component of a comprehensive enterprise security strategy.
 SSL-TLS is a widely used protocol for secure network communications.

 ICSA Labs' EIST awards recognize vendors for outstanding achievement in the area of information security certification testing with ICSA Labs.
-The award is based on a company achieving ten, fifteen or twenty years of continuous testing with ICSA Labs.
+The award is based on a company achieving five, ten, fifteen or twenty years of continuous testing with ICSA Labs.
 Visit the EIST Awards page for more information.